 Mark Twain – American author

-(This article is double feature with another article called: Don’t be THAT traveler!…make sure you check it out!)
+(This article is a double feature with another article called: Don’t be THAT traveler!…make sure you check it out!)

 First things first, I just want to make it clear that I very aware that traveling is a huge privilege!!
 Unfortunately, for a lot of different reasons – money being one of the main ones – 90% of the world population will never have the chance to travel the world (especially as willing tourists).